ezedike-evan/stellar-lens/packages/vscode-extension/README.md

 - **Call template generation** — right-click any contract function to insert a ready-to-use TypeScript SDK snippet

 See the project roadmap for full details.
+Period.